 (1941 - 1999 ?/present), near Juana Díaz

-Originally Camp Losey and Losey Field (1941 - 1944).
+Originally Losey Army Air Field (1941 - 1944).
+Transferred to the Army Ground Forces in 1949 and became Camp Losey.
 Renamed in 1959.
-Became a U.S. Naval Radio Station in 1962.
+Became a U.S. Naval Radio Station from 1962 to 1980.
 In 1980 the post became an INS processing center for Haitian refugees.
-Transferred back to the Army in 1983.
+Transferred to the PR National Guard in 1983.
 Now home to the Puerto Rico National Guard Military Academy, Officer Candidates School, and NCO Academy, as well as serving as an Army Reserve supply depot.

 (thanks to Maj.
 Hector Gonzalez, PRNG, for info)

 (1941 - 1944), Ponce